 Local visits are particularly important to give the children a knowledge of their locality.
 We go on lots of local walks into the village, to the canal, to local farms to see the new-born lambs and to go strawberry picking and into the surrounding countryside for muddy wellie walks.
 We regularly visit a private estate, which allows us access to their Bluebell Woods and to go pond dipping.
 The Tractor 'n Trailer ride round the village and the local Fisheries is a great favourite.

-We organise coach trips to theatres in Birmingham, Stafford, Warwick and Stratford – our last visit was to 'We're going on a Bear Hunt' at Warwick Arts Theatre.
+In a normal year - and this year has not been normal! - we organise coach trips to theatres in Birmingham, Stafford, Warwick and Stratford – our last visit was to 'We're going on a Bear Hunt' at Warwick Arts Theatre.
 Parents are always welcome to join their children on these visits.
-More recently however we have enjoyed several local productions at the Garrick Theatre in Lichfield.
+Just before the pandemic, we enjoyed several local productions at the Garrick Theatre in Lichfield.